rihadroshan/SSH-honeypot/README.md

 This project is licensed under the MIT License.
 See the `LICENSE.md` file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
+## Contributions & Reporting Issues:

+Contributions of new features, improvements, or bug fixes are always welcome!
+Feel free to open a pull request or open an issue.

 ## Disclaimer